TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 8/Exodus 8.6.md

 ---

-And Aaron stretched out his hand over the waters of Egypt; and the frogs came up, and covered the land of Egypt.
+Aaron stretched out his hand over the waters of Egypt; and the frogs came up, and covered the land of Egypt.